letsila/cloud-developer/README.md

-FOR THE REVIEWER:
+# FOR THE REVIEWER:
 Please refer to the dev branch of course-04 for the serverless final project.
+Thanks.